The Whole Book in 5 Minutes

 “How?”

 “We know that life is a process that started billions of years ago and has continued unbroken ever since.
-It has faced many challenges, of course, some even dire, but through all of that, it has spread and diversified in innumerable ways.
+It has faced many challenges, of course, some even dire, but through all of that, it has continued to exist, spread and diversify in innumerable ways.
 It has faced severe climate changes, volcanic eruptions that blackened the skies for long periods of time, ice ages, asteroid hits, geological upheavals and every kind of disaster one can imagine in the past and come out of it stronger.
 In fact, this process of life looks almost impossible to root out once it has gotten started!”

 “OK, but what has that got to do with hope?”